 - demonstrate exceptional communication, teamwork, problem solving, innovation, service and leadership skills

-- be an Australian citizen or permanent resident, New Zealand citizen or humanitarian visa holder
+- be an Australian/New Zealand citizen or permanent visa holder

 I’m studying for the International Baccalaureate Diploma Programme; can I apply for the Co-op program?

 I’m an Australian citizen or permanent resident studying overseas or interstate; can I apply for the Co-op program?

 Yes.
 Your interstate or international high school qualification will be considered in the application process.